 An expert on rehabs and repairs, like our own Craig Bengtson, can help determine exactly what a property needs.

-As a landlord, you’ll want to investigate a potential tenant’s credit score, and work history, and even consider contacting previous landlords to learn more about them.
+As a landlord, you’ll want to investigate a potential resident’s credit score, and work history, and even consider contacting previous landlords to learn more about them.

-For landlords with full-time jobs, screening tenants can be stressful.
-Hiring a professional property manager is a safer bet for landlords who want to avoid bad tenants.
-These companies have years of experience and comprehensive technology to help select the right tenants every time.
+For landlords with full-time jobs, screening residents can be stressful.
+Hiring a professional property manager is a safer bet for landlords who want to avoid bad residents.
+These companies have years of experience and comprehensive technology to help select the right residents every time.

 Cash flow is the total amount of money left over after factoring in expenses.
 Ideally, the money coming in is more than the money going out.
 If the reverse is the case, the owner suffers a negative cash flow.

 Different factors can cause negative cash flow, but two of the common reasons are low rent charges and high vacancy rates.
 High maintenance costs and financing costs on loans can also play a part.
 To avoid spending more than you’re making, ensure rent rates are competitive and the property is attractive to residents.
 This may include rehabilitation, renovations, or otherwise spiffing up the property.